Huber-group-EMBL/Huber-group-EMBL.github.io/minio-README.md

 mc alias set wwwhuber https://s3.embl.de YOUR-ACCESS-KEY YOUR-SECRET-KEY
 ```

-- replace `wwwhuber` with your preferred alias name for the S3 service.
+- here, `wwwhuber` is the alias name that will below be used for the S3 service; replace this with your preferred alias name.
 - if you do not aim for https://s3.embl.de, replace this with the endpoint URL of your S3-compatible service.
-- Replace `ACCESS_KEY` and `SECRET_KEY` with your AWS credentials.
+- Replace `ACCESS_KEY` and `SECRET_KEY` with your AWS or MinIO credentials.

 ### Use `mc mirror` for synchronization